innopolis-devops/labs/app_python/README.md

 ### How does pipeline work?

-The CI/CD pipeline consists of the following stages:
+The CI/CD pipeline consists of the following jobs:
+* `linter_and_tests` - installing dependencies, running linter and tests
-*
+* `security` - running Snyk
+* `docker-container` - creating docker image and pushing it to docker hub (run only iff 2 previous are successfully passed)